Facing an FDA audit in the medical device manufacturing industry

 The FDA audit is one of the most anxiety-producing prospects for medical device manufacturers, and for many manufacturers, it is also the most challenging part of their industry.

-When you are placed on the FDA’s watch list or cited with a Form 483, it significantly impacts how you do business, and potential investors and customers see your company.
+When you are placed on the FDA’s watch list or cited with Form 483, it significantly impacts how you do business and potential investors and customers see your company.

 Rather than dealing with the aftermath of a failed audit, medical device manufacturers should put in place certain measures to ensure they can successfully overcome this potential barrier within their industry.
 In other words, they must be prepared and proactive.

 The number one way to ensure you are prepared for an FDA audit is to properly train and empower your employees by implementing eLearning and continual employee development procedures.
-It is however important that medical device manufacturers and others in the life sciences industry ensure that they only validated software systems and platforms to so they are in compliance with Part 11 regulations.
+It is, however, important that medical device manufacturers and others in the life sciences industry ensure that they only validate software systems and platforms so they are in compliance with Part 11 regulations.

 The following are some of the top tips for training your employees to ensure your organization passes an FDA audit: